Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: PERFORMANCE EVALUATION

 \subsection{Testing Protocol}

-The performance evaluation was conducted with seven participants: four men and three women aged 31–56 years, with an average of 40 years.

-Each participant was asked to realise a series of 12 patient transfer simulations with different weights and different control configurations.

-The transfer consists in moving a fake patient from a chair to a simulated bathroom and back to the chair.
+The performance evaluation was conducted with seven participants: four men and three women aged 31–56 years old, with the average at 40 years old.
+Each participant was asked to execute a series of 12 patient transfer simulations with different simulated patient weights and different controllers.
+The transfer consists of moving a simulated patient from a chair to a simulated bathroom and back to the chair.
 The goal is to simulate a real case of a patient transfer with the same restrictions in terms of space, positioning and path.
 The path is inspired from Marras’ article \cite{marras_lumbar_2009}.
-It is made of a straight part, a sharp turn, a long turn and a last sharp turn when the user is entering a bathroom (Figure \ref{fig:Path}).The user starts at the A post as if he was picking up someone from a chair.
-The user starts in a backward position and must back up to the half-turn zone and then turn and walk forward to the B post.
-Once at B, he can go back to A by using the second half-turn zone again, walking backward to the half-turn zone and then forward to A. Three wooden dummies with a humanoid shape were filled with cast-iron weights and used as simulated patients.
+It is made of a straight part, a sharp turn, a long turn and a second sharp turn when the user is entering a bathroom (Figure \ref{fig:Path}).
+The user starts at zone A as if they were picking up someone from a chair.
+The user starts in a backward position and must back up to the half-turn zone and then turn and walk forward to zone B. Once at B, they can go back to A by using the second half-turn zone again, walking backward to the half-turn zone and then forward to A. Three wooden dummies with a humanoid shape were filled with cast-iron weights and used as simulated patients.
 They weighed 80~kg, 130~kg and 180~kg, respectively.

-The participants tested four different ways to control the lift.
-The first one was with no assistance at all as if it was a basic floor lift.
-The second one was with the help of the passive fifth wheel.
-The motorised wheel was used but unplugged from any electrical source, and it served as a basic wheel.
-The goal was to see the interest in the passive function of the fifth wheel.
-The third way to control the lift was by using the motorised wheel linked to an admittance controller, thus connecting to an electrical source.
-The last one is using the variable damping controller.
-The order in which the weights were tested was established randomly.
+The participants tested four different cases.
+The first one was with no assistance at all and no fifth-wheel present, as if it was a basic floor lift.
+The second one was with the help of the fifth wheel but without any active assistance.
+The motorized wheel was used but unplugged from any electrical source, and it served as a basic wheel.
+The goal was to see the passive effect of the fifth wheel.
+The third case was with the motorized wheel controlled by the baseline admittance law.
+The last case was was with the motorized wheel controlled by the varying admittance law.
+The order in which the weights and cases were tested was established randomly.
 The participants were not aware of the simulated patient weight to avoid any cognitive bias on their perception of the lift.
 The running order of the controllers was also determined randomly for each participant.
-They were not told which controller they were testing to avoid any cognitive bias.
+They were not told which controller mode they were testing to avoid any cognitive bias.